cunarist/walkie/README.md

 # Installation

-- This plugin only supports Windows.
+- This plugin supports Rhino 7.18 or higher and is only avaliable on Windows.
 - Download it from Rhino's package manager with command `PackageManager`.
 - Altenatively you can also download it from the installer link above.